ash-teach/dgl-104/docs/dgl104-2024wi/week-02.md

 Now that you have some experience with `AI2` start thinking about the type of app you might create for your MIT App Inventor project (due the week of Feb.
 12).
 You can build any kind of app you like, but there are specific requirements that you must meet (described on Brightspace).
 Feel free to use any brainstorming method you like and try to come up with a shortlist of possible apps, since you may find your first choice is infeasible for one reason or another.

 Some advice:
+- Check out the [AI2 repo management guide](https://github.com/nic-dgl104-winter-2024/guide-ai2-repo-management) to get a sense how best to handle your `AI2` repo.
 - Keep your initial idea small.
 It's much easier to build an MVP and add more features later.
 - Feel free to reach out to me, or to your peers, to ask for feedback on your ideas.
 - If you know about user stories feel free to generate some to help you identify features.